 In this situation, the school would consolidate its Title I, Part A funds and funds from other Federal education programs included in its comprehensive schoolwide program plan into a single Federal consolidated schoolwide pool.
 From an accounting perspective, the funds from the contributing Federal programs lose their individual identity when they become part of a consolidated schoolwide pool and would be accounted for as part of that pool rather than by the individual programs that contribute to the consolidated schoolwide pool.
 Practices similar to those illustrated in E-3 may be used to account for funds consolidated into a Federal consolidated schoolwide pool.
-When Federal funds are consolidated, the schoolwide program school does not need to meet most of the statutory and regulatory requirements of the Federal programs included in the consolidation as long as it meets the intent and purposes of those programs.
+When Federal funds are consolidated, the schoolwide program school does not need to meet most of the statutory and regulatory requirements of the Federal programs.
 The school and LEA must be able to demonstrate, however, that the intent and purposes of the Federal programs whose funds are consolidated are met.
 [Section 1114(a)(3)(A) and (C)]

-E-5 On what activities in a schoolwide program may consolidated Federal funds, including Title I, Part A funds, be used?
+E-5 On what activities in a schoolwide program may consolidated Federal funds, including Title I , Part A funds, be used?